How To Use The Glucose Ketone Index Calculator (And Why)

 The level of ketosis is then easily determined from the glucose-ketone index result.

-The GKI calculator can help guide your level of ketosis and also for tracking nutritional ketosis for weight loss or for management of diabetes.
+The GKI calculator can help guide your level of ketosis and also for tracking nutritional ketosis for weight loss or for the management of diabetes.

 You can use our Glucose-Ketone Index (GKI) Calculator below to calculate your own Glucose-Ketone Index.